 - Not knowing how to cook and prepare nutritious meals

 “I Can’t Afford to Buy Food”

-While I know how discouraging it can be to say the words “I can’t afford to buy food” to your kids, I can safely tell you that it does not last forever.
+While I know how discouraging it can be to say the words “I can’t afford to buy food” to your kids, the good news is that I can tell you from experience that it does not last forever.

 The list below will help you start thinking of ways to find food when you don’t have any.
 While they may not all work for you and your family, hopefully they will give you a good place to start.

-What to Do if You Can’t Afford Food
+What to Do if You Can’t Buy Groceries

 If you have suddenly found yourself in a situation where you can’t afford food, the very first thing you should do is take a pantry, fridge and freezer inventory.
 Doing so will let you know exactly what you are working with.